-The Division of Breast Imaging at UT Southwestern Medical Center is comprised of fellowship-trained, diagnostic radiologists with expertise in all aspects of breast imaging.
-This includes screening and diagnostic mammography, tomosynthesis, high-resolution breast ultrasound, ductography, image-guided core and vacuum-assisted needle biopsy, breast lesion localization using wires or radioactive seeds, breast magnetic resonance imaging (MRI), and positron emission mammography (PEM).
+The Breast Imaging Division includes fellowship-trained, diagnostic radiologists with expertise in all aspects of breast imaging.
+This encompasses screening and diagnostic mammography, tomosynthesis, high-resolution breast ultrasound, ductography, image-guided core and vacuum-assisted needle biopsy, breast lesion localization using wires or radioactive seeds, breast magnetic resonance imaging (MRI), and positron emission mammography (PEM).

 Moreover, studies here determined that by combining screening ultrasound and digital mammography, 46 percent more cancers were detected than with mammography alone in women with dense breasts and other factors increasing their risk of developing breast cancer (ACRIN 6666).
 This study also revealed that even more early cancers could be found in this group of women by utilizing MRI for screening.

 Our division also participated in the multicenter trial that led to FDA approval of breast tomosynthesis, a 3-D mammogram with exquisite detail that has the advantage of increasing the cancer detection rate and decreasing the recall rate (false positives) with screening.
 Tomosynthesis is also quite useful for diagnostic mammography in women with an abnormal screening mammogram, breast lump, and/or nipple discharge.

 The Breast Imaging Division provides clinical and academic training for residents and fellows in the Department of Radiology.
 Our one-year Breast Imaging Fellowship training program is intended to prepare radiologists for successful careers in either academic or private practice settings by progressively training them to manage a full-service breast center.